Mbed-TLS/mbedtls/programs/README.md

 * [`ssl/ssl_server2.c`](ssl/ssl_server2.c): an HTTPS server that sends a fixed response, with options to select TLS protocol features and Mbed TLS library features.

-In addition to providing options for testing client-side features, the `ssl_client2` program has options to exercise certain behaviors in the server (for example, to select ciphersuites, or to force a renegotiation), which are useful to test the corresponding features in a TLS server.
-Likewise, `ssl_server2` has options to activate certain behaviors that are useful to test a TLS client.
+In addition to providing options for testing client-side features, the `ssl_client2` program has options that allow you to trigger certain behaviors in the server.
+For example, there are options to select ciphersuites, or to force a renegotiation.
+These options are useful for testing the corresponding features in a TLS server.
+Likewise, `ssl_server2` has options to activate certain behaviors that are useful for testing a TLS client.

 ## Test utilities